 Contact: Lauren Mason - Tel.
 01706 923124

 Welcome and Introductions

-All were welcomed to the meeting by the Chair of the meeting, Councillor Sue Smith, who advised that she was covering this meeting on behalf of Councillor Donna Williams.
-Introductions were announced.
+All were welcomed to the meeting by the Chair of the meeting, Councillor Donna Williams, and introductions took place.
 It was requested that mobile phones were switched off and put on to silent.
 Lauren gave a reminder for everyone to ensure they had signed in.

 Apologies were noted as above.

 Minutes of the last meeting and matters arising